shanest/shanest.github.io/content/photos/index.md

   - url: ./Triad-back.jpg
     title: "Looking at the backside Triad from the back"
     alt: "The back-side of the Triad, as seen from the Marble Creek cirque, nearing the Dorado Needle, in North Cascades National Park.
 The Kumquat couloir is on the far right side.
 04/14/24"
+  - url: ./reiter-sun.jpg
+    title: "Sun bursting through the trees at the Reiter Foothills"
+    alt: "Sun shining through trees on Reiter Road, approaching the foothills between Gold Bar and Index, WA.
+10/30/21"
 ---

 I am a thoroughly amateur photographer with no special training or equipment, but do enjoy taking photographs, especially while on outdoor adventures.
 Here are a few random ones that have caught my eye over the years.
 This page/section is a work in progress; photos will be added, and they may or may not become more organized over time.